Skip to product information

 Q: What did the Cuyahoga River fire smell like?

-A: After extensive research we have decided that it smelled like a delicious, chocolate-and-peanut butter buckeye, which is a kind of candy that's popular in Ohio.
-Just try to prove us wrong!
+A: After extensive research, we have decided that it smelled like a delicious, chocolate-and-peanut butter buckeye, which is a kind of candy that's popular in Ohio.
+Do not question our research.

 Q: What is on the surface of the candle?